mileweb/docs-content-cdn/docs/edge-logic/supported-directives.md

 **Default**:	— <br/>
 **Contexts:** http, server, location

 Sets caching time for different response codes.
-We are modifying the open-source version to support variable (ETA: Nov 2020).
+We are modifying the open-source version to support setting {{time}} with a variable.
+(ETA: Nov 2020).
 The specified time is only applied to responses without caching instructions from the origin.
 A value of 0 makes those contents not cached.
 If you can identify dynamic/non-cacheable contents based on request, you should use `proxy_cache_bypass` and `proxy_no_cache` to bypass caching.

 ### proxy_cache_vary